Are Vampires Real? The Truth Runs Deeper Than You Think

 Vampire legends speak to a human experience far older than cultural sexuality, power struggles, and the longing for eternal life.
 They’re a twisted spin on our earliest myths and the symbols of life that connect us all

-As early humans attempted to understand their world, they developed stories about how day turns to night or fall turns into winter.
+As ancient humans attempted to understand their world, they developed stories about how day turns to night or fall turns into winter.
 These cycles became tales about sun gods and underworlds, birth and motherhood, death and resurrection.

 Vampires follow the same cycle.
 It starts with the living human, who must die before being reborn as an immortal.